junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

+#### Act 7

 Castiel doesn't remember much about anything when Lucifer walked him around.
 The memory is all fuzzy and vague, the image and sound from the outside world was just a low buzzing white noise signal like the one refrigerators would usually make.

-He managed to find a TV and the place with the best signal -- the bunker kitchen where he shared so many beers and so much laughter and jokes with the Winchesters -- and that's about that.
-Hours after hours, he just kept his eyes locked on the screen, feeling it's not that different from watching bees.
-Castiel doesn't really mind if he has to watch them for eons without doing anything.
+He managed to find a TV and a place with the best signal in his head -- the bunker kitchen where he shared so many beers and so much laughter and jokes with the Winchesters -- and that's about it.
+Hours after hours, he just kept his eyes locked on the screen, which is not that different from watching bees.
+Tiny digital characters moving around on the screen was just like bees flying, even the buzzing sounds were familiar.
+Castiel didn't really mind if he had to watch them for eons without doing anything.

 But then he does start to remember that day when Lucifer visited the Heaven.
-The little TV he held close to his chest had worse signal than usual, the image paused a lot, so was the delayed sound track.
-It wasn't an easy day inside his own brain, but he decided he didn't really want to know what's happening outside.
-So he stayed in there, just staring at the TV screen.
+The same day that the Darkness visited.
+The little TV he held close to his chest had worse signal than ever, images froze a lot, sound track was terribly delayed.
+It wasn't an easy day inside his own brain, but he decided he didn't really want to know what's happening out there.
+So he stayed in there, just staring at the snowy laggy TV screen.

 And then, it happened.

-The table was shaking, the cabinets and shelves slipped around on the slippery floor.
-Cracks showed up on the TV screen, fragments of glass shattering everywhere.
+The table was shaking, cabinets and shelves slipping around on the kitchen floor, crashing against the wall and falling to the ground.
+All the cups and glasses and things shattered to pieces.
+Cracks showed up on the luminous screen, fragments of glass shattering everywhere.
 He was afraid the TV might explode, and if does, how would he kill the rest of the time he'd spent in here -- which is probably, possibly, *forever*.

 And then all the lights went out completely at the same time.
 The whole room fell into pure darkness, and the floor just continued shaking like it's an earthquake.
 The gravity direction shifted quickly, changing from downwards to sidewards then upwards.
-Cass got thrown across room, hitting the wall next to the entry door, and then got mercilessly thrown onto the ceiling of the room, crashing onto the ceiling lamp by his back bone, feeling glass and metals stabbed into his skin, and finally ended up with all fours on the ground again, bloodied and motion-sickened.
+Cass got thrown across room, hitting the wall next to the door, and then got mercilessly thrown onto the ceiling of the room, crashing onto the ceiling lamp by his back bone, feeling glass and metals stabbed into his skin, and finally ended up with all fours on the ground again, bloodied and motion-sickened.

 He sort of expected Lucifer might show up after that, bragging about what he did today, his cocky voice floating around.
 But no, the Devil didn't show that day.
 Actually he didn't even see him for quite a while after that.
-Lucifer was busy, busy saving the world, he hoped, but even he didn't keep his promise, Castiel was sure Sam and Dean would figure something out.
-They always do, and Castiel only hope this archangel weapon he secured could make that easier for them.
+Lucifer must be busy, busy saving the world, he hoped, but even if he didn't keep his promise, Castiel was sure Sam and Dean would figure something out.
+They always do, and Castiel only hope this archangel weapon he secured by his body could make that task easier for them.

-Castiel didn't connect the dots together before, but he does now.
+Castiel didn't connect the dots together then, but he does now.
 That incident of mere seconds, must be the exact time when the Darkness invaded the Heaven and blew everyone up, Lucifer included.

 <br>

+#### Act 8

-"Then how am I still alive, not infected?"
-Cass questions, "I should have symptoms just like everyone else."
+"Then how am I still alive, not even infected?"
+Cass rushes his questions, "I should have symptoms just like everyone else."

-The clump of light and energy that is Dumah contracts and shifts, sounds actually happy now.
-"You remember now."
-She passes the voice on.
-"That's why I'm so glad you're here now, Castiel.
-You're special, you might be the only one who can save us."
+The clump of light and energy that is Dumah contracts and shifts, sounding actually happy now.
+"You... you remember now."
+Her rusty voice chokes and coughs.
+"That's why... why I'm so glad you're here now, Castiel.
+You are special... you are the only one who can save us."

-"But I don't know how to --" Cass feels uneasy and shameful.
+"But I don't know how --" Cass feels uneasy and shameful.

 "I believe you will find out."
 Dumah's voice barely there.